 Diving deep into the History of Crystals, it’s important to remember that we live in an age of specialisation.
 It’s only in modern times that we have come to delineate a big difference between doctors, healers, magicians, scientists and astrologers.
 Previously, all these roles might well have been taken by one member of the tribe – the sage, wiseman or wisewoman, shaman or seer.
-This person would likely have had some knowledge of the use of crystals in all his or her roles.
+This person would likely have had some knowledge about the use of crystals through history in all his or her roles.

 Crystals have been used in medicine as amulets and as spiritual and psychic tools since time immemorial.
 Jade has been found in prehistoric tombs, as well as black obsidian shaped into mirrors very similar to those used by modern scryers.
 Amber was also highly prized and routes were established across Europe for trade in amber.

 Egyptians, Greeks and Romans also used crystals in their medicine and mythology.
 The planets were believed to be ruled by certain stones, plants and animals.
 The crystals were used to create magical talismans to fortify the wearer with the characteristics of that planet.

 - Sun – amber, chrysolite, topaz

 - Moon – beryl, diamond, mother of pearl, opal, quartz